BlackrockDigital/startbootstrap/README.md

 Start Bootstrap
 ==============

-A growing library of HTML Starter Templates for [Twitter Bootstrap](http://getbootstrap.com/)
+A growing library of HTML Starter Templates for [Bootstrap 3](http://getbootstrap.com/)

 All Templates up to date for Bootstrap v3.0.0!